ELDERS WRITING WORKSHOP

 When African-American history focuses on people, it usually spotlights iconic heroes and celebrities.
 Oftentimes, there is scant attention given to the evolution of the culture and community that inspired the activism and nourishment of the talents of these heroes and celebrities.
 The elements and material that inform the lives of people who have helped to shape Black culture are valuable; there is a need for information relating to their contributions to and progress within our communities to be recorded.
 Materials concerned with elements of social attitudes and relationships, daily encounters, behaviors, beliefs, family dynamics, and religion—not to mention emotion and intuition—play an important role in gaining a new perspective about a person’s identity and at the same time affirm the identity of the African-American community at large.

-Many African-Americans of older generations, some descendants of enslaved Africans, made huge sacrifices, such as leaving their families and migrating to other parts of the country with the hope of a better life; others faced challenges in the forms of discrimination, racism, and segregation during their journey and even after they were settled.
 By examining the daily life of ordinary folk, through the Elders Writing Workshop, we document the experiences of a unique generation of Americans and are privileged to witness the ingredients that have helped them to create a vibrant African-American culture and historical record.

 Keeping History Alive

-In 2002, Dr. Brenda Greene, Executive Director of the Center for Black Literature, and Dr. Edith Rock, a former nursing professor at Medgar Evers College and a member of Siloam Presbyterian Church in Brooklyn, New York, met to plan for the launching of the Older African-American Writing Workshop.
+In 2002, Dr. Brenda M. Greene, Executive Director of the Center for Black Literature, and Dr. Edith Rock, a former nursing professor at Medgar Evers College and a member of Siloam Presbyterian Church in Brooklyn, New York, met to plan for the launching of the Older African-American Writing Workshop.
 Siloam Presbyterian Church was founded in the mid-1800s and was a stop on the Underground Railroad, and it is a community-centered meeting space that has host a variety of activities such as music performances, seminars, and workshops.
-Malaika Adero, then an editor at Simon & Schuster publishers and editor of the anthology Up South: Stories, Studies, and Letters of this Century’s African- American Migrations, conducted the early writing program.
+Malaika Adero, then an editor at Simon & Schuster and editor of the anthology Up South: Stories, Studies, and Letters of this Century’s African- American Migrations, conducted the early writing program.
 The participants were extremely motivated and intellectually engaged in the program.
 They focused on themes that included the role of the church and school during Jim Crow; music and humor as strategies of dealing with racism; and how literature speaks to the lives they knew and know.
 The participants in CBL’s Elders Writing Workshop are largely African-American and Caribbean women of the World War II generation, who at one time counted among them “the oldest member” at age 93.